-CLINICAL INTEGRATION III
+ATH 517 CLINICAL INTEGRATION III

 This is an immersive clinical practice that allows students to experience the totality of care provided by athletic trainers.
 Students must participate in the full-time, day-to-day, and week-to-week role of an athletic trainer for a minimum of four weeks.
 Under the supervision of a preceptor, students will demonstrate clinical skill proficiencies while integrating knowledge into clinical decision making during the performance of direct patient care.
 Specifically, clinical practice will focus on the prevention, treatment, immediate care, evaluation, and rehabilitation of injuries and/or illnesses and psychosocial conditions related to recreational and sport specific activities.
 As students display competence with/through the curricular content assessments in Athletic Training, they will be given increased responsibility in directly working with patients.
+Students must complete a minimum of 90 clinical hours during the course.
 Prerequisite: ATH 511, 512, 513, 514, 515, 516, 520.